Bounds on Discrete Gauge Symmetries in Supergravity: Introduction

 We mainly focus on discrete gauge symmetries that act on the massless moduli fields of the supergravity theory.
 In other words, we are interested in finding bounds on discrete gauge symmetries that arise at subloci of moduli space and can be Higgsed as we move away from such loci by giving vacuum expectation value to charged massless fields.
 Moreover, in favorable cases, through the dependence of the properties of BPS states on the moduli, they also act on the integral lattice of BPS states and therefore need to satisfy charge quantization conditions.

 We are particularly interested in the realization of cyclic gauge groups $\mathbb{Z}_N$ with the maximal order $N$ (as well as maximal prime order $p$), as a measure of the maximal discrete gauge symmetries that are allowed.
 To do so, we use our knowledge of duality symmetries in various supergravity theories in $D \leq 9$ dimensions.
 In particular, we use their duality groups.
 Taking into account the quantization of charges, these are given by: \begin{itemize} \item{32 supercharges: U-duality groups $G^D_{\mathrm{U}}(\mathbb{Z})$} \item{16 supercharges: T-duality groups SO$(26-D,10-D; \mathbb{Z})$} \item{8 supercharges: Duality in tensor multiplet sector SO$(1,T;\mathbb{Z})$ } \end{itemize} For theories with 16 supercharges, even though there are other duality groups for reduced rank cases, we show why the maximal rank given above also leads to maximal discrete gauge symmetry.
 For 8 supercharges we improve the existing supergravity bounds on the rank of the gauge group and the number of neutral hypermultiplets.
 In these theories there can also be enhanced gauge symmetries on hypermultiplet moduli space.
 However, the hypers do not control masses of charged BPS states and so our techniques are inadequate for that case.
 Nevertheless, we make some progress with it assuming permutation type symmetries and also leverage anomalies to restrict it.
 For the rest we will bound or derive the maximal cyclic subgroups of these groups.
 We further discuss the specific points in moduli space, where large discrete symmetries are unbroken.
-Our bounds for theories with 16 and 32 supercharges are summarized in Table \ref{tab:results}.
+Our bounds for theories with 16 and 32 supercharges are summarized in Table \ref{tab:results}.\footnote{Note that it is surprising that the maximal prime order bound for $N=16$ is stricter than what can be realized with 32 supercharges in $D=3$ dimensions.
+Here, we want to stress that the $N=16$ bound refers to theories with exactly 16 supercharges and thus excludes the $N =32$ case.
+Furthermore, for $N=32$ in $D=3$ there is no lattice of BPS states which might make the interpretation of the bounds more subtle.}

 The manuscript is organized as follows.
 In Section \ref{sec:strategy} we outline our general approach and elucidate it in a very simple example.
 In Sections \ref{sec:32}, \ref{sec:16}, \ref{sec:8} we derive the bounds for discrete gauge symmetries for supergravity theories with 32, 16, and 8 supercharges, respectively.
 For the 8 supercharge case, while we mainly focus on the discrete symmetries in the tensor multiplet sector in Section \ref{sec:8}, we also describe restrictions of discrete symmetries acting on the hypermultiplets via permutation in Section \ref{sec:hyper} and charged hypers in Section \ref{subsec:discanom}.
 We conclude and point out future directions for research to generalize our results in Section \ref{sec:concl}.
 Some details for the computations and a discussion of a relation to elements in the maximal compact subgroup of U-dualities, are presented in Appendix \ref{app:compact}; the six-dimensional anomaly cancellation conditions for supergravity theories with 8 supercharges are summarized in Appendix \ref{app:6danomaly}.